eli-l/go-omap/README.md

 This library uses an experimental feature for iterators.

+## Iterator functions:
+This library depends on iterator function.
+In Go v1.23 range-over-func a part of the language.
-You need to enable `GOEXPERIMENT=rangefunc` in order to build it.
+For Go v1.22 you need to enable `GOEXPERIMENT=rangefunc` in order to build it.

 ## Ordered map
 Provides a way to use Key-Value pais within a map (strictly typed with generic functions).